GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 appear, the object that handles the ufunc will determine the behavior.
 (Where each of the classes will treat the other as on GPU.)

-For pure CPU storages, all inputs and output need to be compatible with `np.asarray`, for GPU storages with `cp.asarray`, otherwise an exception is raised.
+For pure CPU storages, all inputs and outputs need to be compatible with `np.asarray`, for GPU storages with `cp.asarray`, otherwise an exception is raised.

 :code:`CudaManagedGPUStorage` and :code:`SoftwareManagedGPUStorage` shall both have a